antoniogarrote/grel/README.md

 ## Installation

-The library is available as [Ruby Gem](http://rubygems.org/gems/grel):
+The library is available as a [Ruby Gem](http://rubygems.org/gems/grel):

     gem install grel